+- continued

-- continued Wall construction Reflective airspace details R-Value added by reflective insulation External wall cladding (70 mm timber frame with internal lining) bet tha e 70 mm reflective airspace located ween reflective insulation (of not more in 0.05 emittance inwards) and sterboard 0.43 Masonry veneer (70 mm timber frame with internal lining) a.
-One 70 mm reflective airspace located between reflective insulation and plasterboard; and 0.95 b.
-One 25 mm anti-glare airspace located between reflective insulation (of not more than 0.2 emittance outwards) and masonry Cavity masonry a.
-No airspace between the reflective insulation and the inner leaf of masonry; and 0.50 b.
-One 35 mm anti-glare airspace located between reflective insulation (of not more than 0.2 emittance outwards) and the outer leaf of masonry
+Wall construction Reflective airspace details R-Value added by reflective insulation External wall cladding (70 mm timber frame with internal lining) One 70 mm reflective airspace located between reflective insulation (of not more than 0.05 emittance inwards) and plasterboard 0.43 Masonry veneer (70 mm timber frame with internal lining) One 70 mm reflective airspace located between reflective insulation and plasterboard; and 0.95 One 25 mm anti-glare airspace located between reflective insulation (of not more than 0.2 emittance outwards) and masonry Cavity masonry a.
+No airspace between the reflective insulation and the inner leaf of masonry; and 0.50 One 35 mm anti-glare airspace located between reflective insulation (of not more than 0.2 emittance outwards) and the outer leaf of masonry

 - 3. For further information on reflective insulation, refer to the explanatory information following Figure 3.12.1.1. - 4.
-Walls with a surface density of 220 kg/m or more are deemed to achieve acceptable levels of thermal performance in certain climate zones due to their ability to store heat and therefore slow the heat transfer through the building fabric.
-These walls are defined by surface density (kg/m), which is the mass of one vertical square metre of wall, in order to reduce the complexity when measuring the mass of walls with voids.
+Walls with a surface density of 220 kg/m2 or more are deemed to achieve acceptable levels of thermal performance in certain climate zones due to their ability to store heat and therefore slow the heat transfer through the building fabric.
+These walls are defined by surface density (kg/m2), which is the mass of one vertical square metre of wall, in order to reduce the complexity when measuring the mass of walls with voids.

-The following are examples of some typical wall constructions that achieve a surface density of 220 $\mbox{kg/m}^2$ :
+The following are examples of some typical wall constructions that achieve a surface density of 220 kg/m2: